helloandre/isthisinagirltalksong/readme.md

 There have been several occasions where I can think of a particular sample in a girl talk song, but can't remember where or which song it's in.
 This helps that predicament a bit.
 Fortunately, there are a plethora of decent-quality Girl Talk videos on YouTube, so generally when you search for a girl talk song with "girl talk < song name >" it is the first hit.

-Test out this code running on http://isthisinagirltalksong.com
+Test out this code running on [http://isthisinagirltalksong.com](http://isthisinagirltalksong.com)

+protip: press escape to clear out your current search

+protip: you can use the query string ?q= to pre-populate the search field

+protip: you can press enter to start playing the first returned result

 ### Highlights